eliatra/opensearch-k8s-operator/docs/userguide/main.md

 Note that a secret called `sample-user-password` will need to exist in the `default` namespace with the base64 encoded password in the `password` key.

-#### Opensearch Roles
+#### OpenSearch Roles

-It is possible to manage Opensearch roles in Kubernetes with the operator.
+It is possible to manage OpenSearch roles in Kubernetes with the operator.
 The operator will not modify roles that already exist.
 You can create an example role as follows:

 ```yaml
 apiVersion: opensearch.eliatra.io/v1